Robbie Williams says that Liam Gallagher's personality is "vital"

 Last week, The Who frontman Roger Daltrey spoke about his hope that Oasis will one day reform.

-Meanwhile, Robbie Williams will soon play two special concerts at London’s Royal Albert Hall.
+Robbie Williams, meanwhile, will soon play two special concerts at London’s Royal Albert Hall.
 He’s also set to headline the Isle Of Wight Festival 2023 alongside Pulp, George Ezra and The Chemical Brothers.